navpil/loggol/Readme.md

 API libraries require usage of some implementation.

-`log4j/reload4j` is misbehaving (in a way).
-It either requires inclusion of implementation, forcing to exclude them in an importing project.
-Or it forces making it optional, which may cause `ClassNotFoundException` if no logging library is added.
-This project uses the `exclude` approach as the more realistic scenario.

 If you run the `MainTest` file with no profiles on, you will get the exception on startup.
 To remove the exception, please use `unconfigured` profile, which shows how loggers behave when they are not configured.